earthly/earthly/docs/cloud/satellites/byoc/byoc.md

 * [Terraform](./aws/terraform.md)
 * [Manual](./aws/manual.md)

-Follow the instructions for your selected installation method to provision the required resources.
+Follow the instructions for your selected installation method to provision the required resources and install BYOC.

 Right now, BYOC Satellites are only supported in AWS.

-### Step 2: Install In Earthly

-After installing the required resources within your cloud provider; you must complete the installation by telling Earthly about your new configuration.
-Run the command in the documentation for your selected installation method to proceed.

-Assuming the installation reports the status as `Green`, you should be good to go!

-### Step 3: Networking
+### Step 2: Networking

 To use a satellite created by BYOC, you'll need to configure your networking (usually a VPN) to ensure access.
 We have guides to enable BYOC on VPNs for the following VPN providers:
 * [Tailscale](https://docs.earthly.dev/earthly-cloud/satellites/byoc/vpn/tailscale)

-### Step 4.
+### Step 3.
 Test Drive

 Now that you have your cloud installation configured in your cloud provider and Earthly, its time to take it for a test drive!